Tempe has an ideal location. The city is surrounded by so many glorious Valleys in the Sun cities that you may never figure out where to start

 The construction of the Maricopa and Phoenix Railroad crossing at the Salt River encouraged more growth.
-Tempe began to grow by becoming cattle shipping point, a railroad junction and main agricultural place.
-By the 1890’s there were farms growing dates and citrus.
+Tempe began to grow by becoming cattle shipping point, a railroad junction, and main agricultural place.
+By the 1890’s there was farms growing dates and citrus.
 Although, the wheat, barley and oats crops helped the mill continue its business.

 When the Roosevelt Dam was finished in 1911, irrigation became easier and the town grew again.